 Would you be interested in writing an opinion column for Youth Today?

-As you may already know, Youth Today is the only independent, nationally distributed newspaper (and website) that's read by thousands of professionals in the youth service field.
+As you may already know, Youth Today is the only independent, nationally distributed digital media publication that’s read by thousands of professionals in the youth service field.

 Youth Today runs several opinion columns a week about these topics: opportunity youth, trauma, substance abuse prevention, foster care, after-school and out-of-school time, mental health, child welfare, race, sexuality, violence, youth development, staff development, federal policy and funding.